The Old Capitol: The Higher Vaudeville

 February 6, 1981

-The transfer of Springfield’s newly-reconstructed Old State Capitol from the Illinois Department of Conservation to the state’s Historical Library in the early ‘70s seemed at first glance to repeat those gruesome Soviet experiments of the ‘60s when heads of Airedales were grafted onto the living bodies of German shepherds; both proved that ingenuity in the service of uselessness is no achievement.
+The transfer of Springfield’s newly-reconstructed Old State Capitol from the Illinois Department of Conservation to the state’s Historical Library in the early 1970s seemed at first glance to repeat those gruesome Soviet experiments of the ‘60s when heads of Airedales were grafted onto the living bodies of German shepherds; both proved that ingenuity in the service of uselessness is no achievement.
 Granted, a decade ago, there were sound reasons for such a transfer.
 The library was headed by an aggressive State Historian, and the DOC managed its historic properties (including Lincoln’s Home) as if they were duck blinds, and vice versa.

-Even so, neither the legislative mandate nor the experience of the State Historian encompassed historic site management.
+Even so, neither the legislative mandate nor the expertise of the State Historian encompassed historic site management.
 Even less did either encompass what might be called (with apologies to Vachel Lindsay) the Higher Vaudeville that today passes as historic site interpretation.
 Books, not buildings, are the library’s business, and since the transfer the House of the “House Divided” has been divided.

 Influential Springfieldians backed the idea in part because they hoped it would be good for business.
 It would entice tourists to stay overnight, leaving behind them a litter of $20 bills like so many gum wrappers.
 (Those arguments also were advanced in support of the reconstruction itself.
 Fred Puglia, the Pied Piper of the Springfield Convention and Visitors Bureau, complained the other day that he couldn’t understand why the state was trying to save Chrysler and not the old capitol—which gives us one more reason not to elect a tourism director as governor.
 Puglia also argued to the State Journal-Register that it would have been better to open the building on weekends, when paying tourists come to town, instead of during the week, when school kids visit, because school kids don’t spend money.)
 Others less frank than Puglia argued its educational benefits, saying it would make history “come alive”—the same promise made in years past by Classics Illustrated comics.
-Fitting; S&L is an electronic comic book, designed for adults with a twelve-year-old’s grasp of history.
+Fitting, that; S&L is an electronic comic book, designed for adults with a twelve-year-old’s grasp of history.

 The project was doomed from the start.
 Hyped by the Bicentennial and the curiosity of locals, first-year attendance was 41,000.
 In 1980, its season cut short by construction work, it had slipped to 11,000.
 It was ballyhooed as Illinois’s bicentennial gift to the nation, but no one checked to see if the nation wanted a sound and light show.
 (In fact, it already has one, in Philadelphia.)
 It has proved to be the gift that keeps on losing.
 In 1978, new State Historian William Alderfer tried to cut back S&L showings from seven nights a week to four, pleading lack of funds.
 An outraged delegation of locals marched on the governor’s office, saying that the show must go on, with the result that Gov. Thompson dipped into, his household accounts and gave the library the $13,000 it needed to keep it on for six nights a week.